bananatime/porth/README.md

 AUTHOR: Krish Krishnamurti

-PURPOSE OF PROJECT: To create an API Gateway stub generator / test harness for fullstack prototyping.
+PURPOSE OF PROJECT: To create an API Gateway stub generator / test harness for design & prototyping.

 FEATURES:repo using nodejs, expressjs and JAX-RS annotation